LBNL-ETA/fmi-for-power-system/docs/source/compiling_fmu.rst

 Compiling FMUs
 ==============
+This section mostly focus on compiling FMUs with some embedded Python code.
+Note that it is also possible to obtain FMUs from Modelica code, Simulink blocks, and a variety of tools listed on the `FMI standard website <https://fmi-standard.org/tools/>`_.

 Compiling Modelica code as FMU
 ------------------------------
-This is possible with PyModelica which is based on the JModelica.org compile.
+This is possible with PyModelica which is based on the JModelica.org compiler.
-You can find some Modelica templates under example/004_getting_started/.
+You can find some Modelica templates under "example/004_getting_started/".

 .. code-block:: python